 These are generally considered old school.
-Vintage and classic vibes like the Hitachi *ahem* Magic Wand Original have power cords.
+Vintage and classic vibes like the Hitachi Magic Wand have power cords.
 Corded vibes are often strong because they have a reliable and intense power source.
 However, they limit you by the length of the power cord.
 Corded vibes are what you'd have found under "personal massager" in a Sears Roebuck catalog decades ago, but that doesn't mean that these tried-and-true models don't measure up to the task.
 There is a reason why they're still on the market.

 Pros: Corded vibes are really, really strong.
 There is also something astoundingly convenient about never worrying about a battery dying or remembering to charge your toy so that it doesn't run out of juice right before you reach orgasm.

 Cons: These toys tend to have old-school designs (although you might be into that, and that's OK!), and you have to be near an outlet to use them.
 Some corded vibes have long cords, but most do not.
 If you're scarce on outlets, you'll have to get an extension cord.
-There is also the tripping or tangling hazard of having a cord near or your the bed.
+There is also the tripping or tangling hazard of having a cord near your the bed.

-Common Models: (Hitachi) Magic Wand Original, Eroscillator, Wahl
+Common Models: Hitachi Magic Wand

-Whenever I think about batteries I think about most things from the '90s, but especially remote controls and toys.
+Whenever I think about batteries, I think about most things from the '90s, but especially remote controls and toys.
 I may be dating myself by that last sentence.
 Batteries were at one point convenient; they were the only other option if you didn't want to deal with a power cord.

 Cons: They can explode.
 They can literally explode, and sometimes that happens without warning.
 It is dangerous because when batteries explode, the battery acid goes everywhere and can cause damage.
 Batteries can go bad if you don't use them fast enough.
 They're hard to properly dispose of and are wasteful.
 Batteries can also be expensive.
 Common vibrator batteries are LR44s and Ns.
 How often do you even see those?

 By far the more popular choice, rechargeables have left the realm of high end luxury vibrators and are now more commonly found in a huge array of designs at a variety of prices.
-You can find clitoral, G-spot, cock ring, and a variety of other forms of vibe in rechargeable form if you know where to look.
+You can find clitoral, G-spot, cock ring, and a variety of other forms of toys in rechargeable form if you know where to look.